 Who is Jennie McAlpine?
 I’m A Celebrity… Get Me Out Of Here!
 2017 profile

-Everything you need to know about the Coronation Street star who's tipped to be heading for the jungle
+Everything you need to know about the Coronation Street star heading for the jungle

 Age: 33